termermc/Twister/README.md

   - Multi-site support
   - Multi-domain support
   - All the features in Twist
-  - Support for GET, POST, and DELETE handlers
+  - Support for GET, POST, DELETE, and PUT handlers
   - Support for pre-request handlers
+  - Support for static document manipulation before response
+  - Easy configurable redirects
+  - File caching for lightning-quick responses
   - Reloading configurations without restarting the server
   - Timestamped logging
   - Shutting down the server via API